xamarin/xamarin-forms-samples/XAML/ResourceDictionaries/README.md

 ---
 name: Resource Dictionaries
 description: This sample demonstrates creating and consuming a ResourceDictionary at the application, page, and control level.
-For more information about the sample see Resource Dictionaries.
 topic: sample
 languages:
 - csharp